Nirizo/snakify/README.md

 # 🐍 Snakify

-Alright, so here’s the deal — I rebuilt the *classic Snake game* in Python using Pygame, and honestly?
+Alright, so here’s the deal, I rebuilt the *classic Snake game* in Python using Pygame, and honestly?
 It turned out pretty slick.
 Smooth controls, restart screen, food never spawns inside the snake (’cause that would be super annoying), and you can totally mess with the code if you wanna make it faster, crazier, whatever.